-So, a few weeks ago when my dear friend and favorite diabetes educator Marie handed me a flyer of some local events in my community, sponsored by one of the national diabetes organizations, I agreed to distribute copies to my patients.
-I did not notice its calendar based significance but I did catch sight of something else instead.
-Tucked among the listings for some talks at a nearby hotel on various dietary topics, like Healthy Eating for the Holidays by some local nutrition educators–was mention of a presentation to be made by Dominique Wilkins–the former NBA All-Star.
-My inner basketball jones, relatively well tuned from my life with Pete and Morgan perked up.
+So, a few weeks ago when my dear friend and favorite Diabetes Educator, Marie handed me a flyer of some local events in my community, sponsored by the American Diabetes Association, I agreed to distribute copies to my patients.
+Looking it over, I caught sight of something interesting.
+Tucked among the listings for some talks at a nearby hotel on various dietary topics, like Healthy Eating for the Holidays was mention of a presentation to be made by Dominique Wilkins–the former NBA All-Star who played primarily with the Atlanta Hawks.
+My inner basketball jones, relatively well-tuned from my life with Pete and Morgan perked up.

-Dominique Wilkins–who was just so you know, born in France–was diagnosed with Type 2 Diabetes in 2000, just shortly after retiring from his long career.
+Dominique Wilkins, who was born in France, was diagnosed with Type 2 Diabetes in 2000, just shortly after retiring from his long career.
 He is now a committed ambassador for the cause, passionate about helping others.
-While I doubted if many of my patients would travel across town for the other events, I thought some of them might be excited by the prospect of seeing the Human Highlight Film to make the effort.
-I told Marie to get the date posted on our electronic message board.
+While I doubted if many of my patients would travel across town for the other events, I thought some of them might be excited by the prospect of seeing the man with the moniker Human Highlight Film enough to make the effort.
+I asked Marie to get the date posted on our electronic message board.

 The crowd in the waiting room was small but attentive.
 Some were there to see him.
 Others were just innocently waiting for their medical appointments.
 Dominique addressed his mixed audience.
 Basically, his impromptu message was that diabetes is a serious but manageable disease.
 Do what you have to do to deal with it.
 He matter-of-factly listed the basic dictates: do some physical activity that you enjoy for at least thirty minutes on most days, give up the sweets, stop drinking juice and soda and follow your doctor’s advice.

 Apparently, as he was talking his talk, a woman sitting behind me was reacting with noticeable disbelief.
-He challenged her discomfort and questioned her on what she was thinking.
-She essentially said she thought he was talking crazy stuff.
-These simple declarations which are easy to espouse, are unfathomable and overwhelming to many.
-She didn’t seem to care who this man was.
-He may as well have told her to go cut off her toe.
+He challenged her discomfort and questioned her about what she was thinking.
+She essentially said she thought he was talking crazy stuff–mere mortals could not do what he was suggesting.
+These simple declarations which are easy to espouse, are unfathomable and overwhelming to many–no matter who is delivering the message.

-Diabetes is crazy making.
+Diabetes is crazy-making.
+It pulls the rug right out from under you when you thought you were just minding your own business.
 No other health condition asks so much of so many.
-The multiple actions required for ‘self-management’ may seem as extreme as self-mutilation.
+The multiple actions required for ‘self-management’ are daunting.
 Once the blood is commandeered by an excessive army of sugar molecules, it demands some pretty strong sacrifice and extreme behavioral changes in a bargain to help assure that you get to keep all your digits.
-It pulls the rug right out from under you when you thought you were just minding your own business.
-Minions are condemned for starting the day with that big bright sunny glass of OJ and satisfying thirst with one of those ubiquitous caramel colored elixirs–while watching their shows.
-No one said anything about diabetes and how it damages the heart along with the kidneys, nerves, eyes and brain, did they?
-As Dominique gently goaded the woman to challenge her resistance, I saw in her face the communal shock of the masses, the same shock that had evidently once brought this Adonis of a man to his own knees when he received his diabetes diagnosis.
+Minions are condemned for just starting the day with that big bright sunny glass of OJ and satisfying thirst with one of those ubiquitous caramel-colored cola elixirs.
+No one said anything about diabetes and how it damages the heart along with the kidneys, nerves, eyes, and brain, did they?
+As Dominique gently goaded the woman to challenge her resistance, I saw in her face the communal shock of the masses, the same shock that had evidently once brought this Adonis of a man to his own knees when he received his own diagnosis.

 Yes, the contradiction that favors and forgives corporate irresponsibility while individual and societal health is decimated in its wake.
 Another example of the kind that leaves our government and the rest of us pathetically pawing the ground trying to find and fund ways to clean up the mess.
 Per year, the company that makes the product I referred to, spends something like 1.7 billion dollars–could that be right–on advertising just its beverages; and the athlete will earn about $60 million.
 May I add that the companies that market diabetes drugs are also raking in some big bucks.
 Meanwhile, my patients and many like them sit among the rubble of a broken health care and food system often without two good glucometer strips to rub together.

-Dominique’s response did not diminish my admiration for his work or for his play .
-He is doing something valuable in bringing his efforts to this matter.
+Dominique’s response did not diminish my admiration for his work or for his play.
+He is doing something valuable in bringing his efforts to diabetes awareness.
 He showed up and talked to my patients.
 They and I appreciated it.
 Still, I sighed deeply.
-Diabetes can be a grim disease–especially for those without some modicum of financial resources, intelligence and fortitude–and access to good quality food and medicine defined in its truest sense.
+Diabetes can be a grim disease–especially for those without some modicum of financial resources, intelligence or fortitude–and access to good quality food and medicine defined in its truest sense.

-Interestingly, Dominique, well endowed with more than a modicum of these necessary ingredients, shared that the most challenging part for him to do in order to address his own diagnosis was exercising.
-After 18 years as an elite athlete in top physical form, peeling his body back off the couch and wrangling it back into servitude, was the last thing he wanted to do.
+Interestingly, Dominique, well endowed with more than a modicum of these necessary ingredients, shared that the most challenging part for him to do in order to address his own condition was exercise.
+After eighteen years as an elite athlete in top physical form, peeling his body back off the couch and wrangling it back into servitude, was the last thing he wanted to do.

 Well, here’s to all the things I would do in service to the public health if I had just a few of those millions of dollars.
 What do you think?
 What would you do?
 Let me know.